 25-Year-Old Catcher – San Diego Padres

-Bethancourt will pitch in the Panama Winter League soon, Dennis Lin of the San Diego Union-Tribune reports.
+Bethancourt is targeting early March for his Cactus League pitching debut, Dennis Lin of the San Diego Union-Tribune reports.

 To instantly reveal our fantasy analysis of every player – including Christian Bethancourt – simply subscribe now.